Xiasha Subdistrict: Transport

-Most people who work in Xiasha district commute by public bus service, school and company busses, car or bicycle.
-However more high rise apartments are being built to fill the need of the workers there, and the urban area will rapidly get larger once the apartments are finished and the subway in operation.
+Before the Hangzhou Metro Line 1 opened, some faculty and staff who worked in Xiasha Higher Education Park but lived in central Hangzhou relied primarily on buses for their daily commute.
+In 2012, residential, commercial, and hotel-apartment developments were under construction around Xiasha's planned metro stations.
+Line 1 began trial operations on November 24, 2012, connecting central Hangzhou with Xiasha.

 There is excellent highway transportation leading to Xiasha from nearby cities, serviced by the Shanghai-Hangzhou, Hangzhou-Ningbo, and Hangzhou-Beilun highways.
 The nearest airport to Xiasha is the Xiaoshan International Airport, about 25 minutes by car.
 There are local taxi services that are numerous and easily noticeable on the roadways.
 Several bus lines tie Xiasha District to the city center of Hangzhou.
-The B1 Bus goes from Xiasha to Huanglong Stadium in Hangzhou (usually the bus will stop running at 9:30 PM), and the K525 bus goes to Hangzhou Railway Station.
 The Hangzhou Metro also passes through this area.
 It takes about 45 min to get to Wulin Square by metro, which is faster than the B1 bus.
 However, the ticket price of the metro is higher than the B1 bus.